-However, whether you use incense for meditation, to relax, or just to make your home smell nice, it’s important to consider the safety aspects as well.
-A committed pet owner cares about keeping pets safe and healthy, so it’s important to understand that there are some problems with using incense and other scented candles and oils around pets.
+Whether you use incense for meditation, to relax, or just to make your home smell nice, it’s important to consider the safety aspects as well.
+A committed cat parent cares about keeping cats safe and healthy, so it’s important to understand that there are some problems with using incense and other scented candles and oils around them.

 Burning incense can potentially lead to some serious health problems for cats, such as damage to your cat’s respiratory system, burns, and exposure to toxins.
 These issues need to be considered before using incense so that appropriate actions can be taken to keep your kitty safe and sound.